Koo Luam Khen

-Koo Luam Khen (or Khoo Luan Khen, 古廉權 (古廉权), born 27 March 1951) is a Malaysian former national football player.
-He participated in the 1972 Munich Olympic Games.
-He was the former coach of Hong Kong national football team, Hong Kong League team Instant-Dict and Sun Hei.
+Koo Luam Khen (or Khoo Luan Khen, 古廉權 (古廉权), born 27 March 1951) is a Malaysian former footballer.
+A Malaysia national team player, he participated in the 1972 Munich Olympic Games.
+He was the former coach of Hong Kong national team, Hong Kong League teams Instant-Dict and Sun Hei.
 He won "Best Coach of the Year" in Hong Kong Top Footballer Awards 2003 and 2005.

 In 2004, he was inducted in Olympic Council of Malaysia's Hall of Fame for 1972 Summer Olympics football team.

-In early 2013, Koo coached the Northern Mariana Islands football team in the 2014 AFC Challenge Cup qualification tournament in Nepal.
+In early 2013, Koo coached the Northern Mariana Islands team in the 2014 AFC Challenge Cup qualification tournament in Nepal.